icefallgames/SCICompanion/SCICompanion/Help/_sources/palettecycling.txt

 Those examples use a lot of dithering, however, which looks better in a 640x480 canvas than the relatively low 320x200 resolution of SCI1 games.

 |scicomp| has some features available to streamline the workflow of generating backgrounds with shifting colors.
 This section will show how to
 generate a simple animation on a logo.
+See the :func:`Palette` palANIMATE subfunction to learn how to cycle palettes in script.

 Example
 ================================